mjordan/islandora_workbench/README.md

 The names of the images can take any form you want since they are included in the CSV file (which can also be named whatever you want).
 That file must contain three columns, `file`, `title`, and `description`.
 The `file` column contains the full filename of the image file, and the `title` and `description` columns contain values that will be applied to the nodes.

-Currently only .jpg and .png files are allowed.
+Files of any extension are allowed.

 ## Code style